Propultech/AC-Fintoc-Payment/README.md

 Supported currency: CLP.

+### Multistore / Multi-website Configuration
+If your Magento serves multiple storefronts, configure Fintoc per scope so each website can use the correct credentials and webhook URL.

+- Scope switcher: In Stores → Configuration, use the top-left Scope selector to choose the Website or Store View before opening Sales → Payment Methods → Fintoc.
+Uncheck “Use Default/Use Website” to override.
+- Per-website credentials: Set the Secret API Key and Webhook Secret that belong to the website’s Fintoc project.
+It’s possible to reuse keys, but per-website keys/secrets are recommended for isolation and auditing.
+- Webhook per base URL: Create a webhook in Fintoc for each website’s base URL and point it to:
+  - {WEBSITE_BASE_URL}/fintoc/webhook (equivalent endpoint: {WEBSITE_BASE_URL}/fintoc/webhook/index)
+  Paste the matching Webhook Secret into that website’s configuration.
+- Environment separation: Keep Sandbox and Production distinct (different domains/keys/secrets and separate webhooks).
+Use Magento scope overrides to assign sandbox keys to staging and production keys to live.
+- Tips: If you only vary language per Store View under one website, configure at Website scope and optionally override presentation-only fields (Title/Sort order) per Store View.

 ## How the flow works
 1) Customer places an order with Fintoc payment method.
 2) Module creates a pre-authorization transaction record and posts to `https://api.fintoc.com/v1/checkout_sessions` using GuzzleHttp with: